 Math Requirements: The university administers the ACCUPLACERTM Exam (Math) to place students in the appropriate Mathematics course.
-In all programs other than the Engineering Program, students may substitute the SAT® for the Math placement provided they achieve their program required scores indicated below.
+In all programs other than the Engineering Program, students may substitute the SAT® for the Math placement provided they achieve the minimum score of 560 in Mathematics.
 AUD's international code for SAT® is 2688.